It’s normal for dogs to lick their paws as part of self-care — but when this becomes a habit, it might be a sign of something more.

 5. Anxiety or stress

-Licking may also be a self-soothing behavior when dogs feel anxious, stressed, or bored.
+Licking may also be a self-soothing behaviour when dogs feel anxious, stressed, or bored.

 What to do: increase your dog’s exercise and mental stimulation.
 Puzzle toys and regular playtime can help reduce stress.
 In severe cases, consult your veterinarian or a behaviourist.